 The population of the Richmond Metro Statistical Area (MSA) is nearly 1.3 million and a growing international community adds to the area’s cultural diversity and cosmopolitan character.
 Richmond, Chesterfield, Hanover and Henrico account for 79 percent of the Richmond MSA’s population with the population growth rate slightly higher than the Richmond MSA’s growth rate.

-- In 2015, the Richmond MSA was the nation’s 45th largest metro area
+- The Richmond MSA is the nation’s 46th largest metro area

-- Nearly 55 percent of the total population is in the prime working ages of 25-64, higher than the national average of 53 percent
+- 54 percent of the total population is in the prime working ages of 25-64, higher than the national average of 52 percent

 - Sex: 48 percent Male, 52 percent Female

 Notes: The Richmond Region includes the City of Richmond and Chesterfield, Hanover, and Henrico counties.
-The Richmond MSA includes these localities plus the cities of Petersburg, Colonial Heights, and Hopewell and the counties of Amelia, Caroline, Charles City, Dinwiddie, Goochland, King William, New Kent, Powhatan, Prince George, and Sussex.
+The Richmond MSA includes these localities plus the cities of Petersburg, Colonial Heights, and Hopewell and the counties of Amelia, Charles City, Dinwiddie, Goochland, King and Queen, King William, New Kent, Powhatan, Prince George, and Sussex.